-Kye Dudd (Cabinet Member for Transport) updates Bristol City Council cabinet about the design progress on Ashley Down station, which will be located at the old Ashley Hill station site.
-Councillor Dudd says there will be a public engagement around the design and access of the site, in particular the pedestrian and cycle access leading to Station Road, Muller Road and the Concorde Way cycle route.
+Kye Dudd, Cabinet Member for Transport, updates Bristol City Council cabinet about the design progress for Ashley Down station, which will be located at the old Ashley Hill station site.
+Councillor Dudd says there will be a public engagement around the design and access of the site.
+He says the pedestrian and cycle access leading to Station Road, Muller Road and the Concorde Way cycle route will get particular attention.

-WECA states that full planning applications will be submitted “over the next few months” for North Filton and Henbury, while Network Rail has permitted development rights to construct Ashley Down station on the site of the previous station.
+The West of England Combiner Authority (WECA) states that full planning applications will be submitted over the next few months for North Filton and Henbury.
+Network Rail has permitted development rights to build Ashley Down station on the site of the previous station.

-Discussions are underway to expand MetroWest (Phase 2) 48 km beyond Yate to Gloucester in the north and (Phase 1a) 23 km from Bath to Westbury.
-The director of infrastructure for the West of England Combined Authority (WECA) David Carter says it is working with Network Rail to determine the necessary infrastructure.
+Discussions are underway to expand MetroWest 48 km beyond Yate to Gloucester in the north and 23 km from Bath to Westbury.
+Director of Infrastructure David Carter says WECA is working with Network Rail to determine the necessary infrastructure.
 He states:

 We have to make sure we keep, in both MetroWest 1 and 2, the cost of the turnback at Bath and the cost of the turnback at Yate until such time as the DfT confirms Gloucester and Westbury are in the GWR franchise.

-Bristol Mayor Marvin Rees confirms his decision to cease work on a Bristol Arena at Temple Island behind Bristol Temple Meads.
-This decision clears the way for a privately developed arena funded by Malaysian investment firm YTL in the Brabazon hangar on Filton Airfield, conveniently located close to the potential site for new North Filton station.
+Bristol Mayor Marvin Rees confirms his decision to cancel the Bristol Arena at Temple Island, behind Bristol Temple Meads.
+This clears the way for a privately developed arena funded by Malaysian investment firm YTL in the Brabazon Hangar at Filton Airfield.
+This is close to the potential site for new North Filton station.

-In is announced that the new £10 million station will be built on the East Site.
-The former Henbury station site is rejected due to a higher cost and a similar levels of public support for both sites.
+WECA announce that the new £10 million station will be built on the East Site, and the former Henbury station site is rejected due to a higher cost.
+Levels of public support for both sites were similar.